 Keith possessed a stride that made him look like he was flying over the ground.
 Part of that was his exceptional flexibility.
 He could sit with legs extended on the ground and put his head to his knees.
 His whippetlike running form was a joy to behold.
 But it might have been that leg-strength-to-upper-body difference that gave him back problems.

 Following college he married his high school sweetheart Kristi Olson.
-For year after graduating from Luther, we both worked in Admissions recruiting Luther students.
+For years after graduating from Luther, we both worked in Admissions recruiting Luther students.
 Later on, Keith and I would alternate stints as Class Agent.
-He led many reunions over the years, maintaining a heart for Luther College that never wavered.
+He led many reunions over the decades, maintaining a heart for Luther College that never wavered.

 Hall-of-Fame Coaching career

-His career turned back to running and he assumed coaching leadership at Simpson College serving both the men’s and women’s cross country and track programs, coaching national champions such as Danny Bauer and Kip Javrin, a three-time NCAA Division III decathlon champion.
+His career turned back to running and he assumed coaching leadership at Simpson College serving both the men’s and women’s cross country and track programs.
+He coached national champions such as Danny Bauer and Kip Javrin, a three-time NCAA Division III decathlon champion.
 A timeless bio on Keith at the Simpson College website describes the high level of success he achieved while coaching in that program.
+Here’s an excerpt:

 In his first term in Indianola, Ellingson led the Simpson track and field and cross country teams to unparalleled success from 1986-2001.
 During his time, he helped athletes earn 63 All-America certificates and set more than 20 school records.

 Ellingson also brought Simpson to prominence on a national stage, guiding the men’s cross country team to a ninth-place finish at the NCAA Division III National Championship in 1986 and the men’s track and field team to a fifth-place finish at the Division III Outdoor Championships in 1988.
 Simpson scored 35 points in the 1988 meet, which is still the best finish in school history.